 Avoid these mistakes:

-- Proof Read your Resume at least 3 times before submitting for grammatical errors, typographical errors, incorrect use of punctuation etc. Make sure you use an editing tool such as MS Word that will highlight potential mistakes, because the customers do.
-You would be surprised how many resumes come across my desk with errors highlighted by MS Word that could have easily been avoided.
-These mistakes send a message that you are either incompetent, or just didn’t take your time, both of which will get your resume discarded.
+- Proof Read your Resume at least three times before submitting for grammatical errors, typographical errors, incorrect use of punctuation, etc. Make sure you use an editing tool such as MS Word that will highlight potential mistakes because the customers do.
+You would be surprised how many resumes come across my desk with avoidable errors underscored by MS Word.
+These mistakes send a message that you are either incompetent or didn’t take your time, both of which will get your resume discarded.

-- Don’t use redundant phrases or bullets that appear as simply copied and pasted from one employment history to another, this can be interpreted as lazy and not really interested in fully explaining what you have done.
+- Don’t use redundant phrases or bullets that appear as merely copied and pasted from one employment history to another; this can be interpreted as lazy and not interested in fully explaining what you have done.

 - Don’t falsify or embellish your skills and experience.
-In our industry, you are going to be tested and waste everyone’s time.
-State confidently what you can do rather.
+In the technology industry, you are going to be tested and waste everyone’s time.
+Confidently state what you can do.

-- Don’t falsify education and/or certifications/training, they will most likely be verified.
+- Don’t falsify education and certifications/training.
+They will most likely be verified.

-- Be careful with the use of 1st person, can be viewed as arrogant.
+- Be careful with the use of the 1st person, can be viewed as arrogant.

 - When creating a skill summary, list the most relevant skills first, same with work history bullets.
-If customers have to read down to Page 2 before they see what they are looking for, many move on…
+If customers have to read down to Page 2 before they see what they are looking for, they may move on.

 Today’s blog is written by John O’Brien, Regional Vice President.